Aloe 'RFG' is one of Kelly Griffin's hybrids with fancy foliage. He named it after his father, using his initials.

 How to Grow and Care for Aloe 'RFG'

-Light: When growing Aloe 'RFG' indoors, place it in a window with plenty of bright indirect sunlight.
+Light: When growing Aloe 'RFG' indoors, place it in a window that receives plenty of bright, indirect sunlight.
 Rotate the pot once or twice a week to ensure all sides of the plant receive equal lighting.
 Outdoors, the plant prefers light shade, especially during the hottest parts of the day.

 Soil: Great drainage is essential for growing this plant because too much moisture for an extended period can cause root rot.
 Use commercial soil for succulents, or make your own well-draining mix.

-Temperature: When temperatures shift below 50 °F (10 °C), it is time to bring this plant inside.
+Temperature: When temperatures drop below 50°F (10°C), it's time to bring this plant inside.
 It tolerates heat fairly well but will not survive a hard frost.
-Aloe 'RFG' grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).
+Aloe 'RFG' grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30°F to 50°F (-1.1°C to 10°C).

 Fertilizing: Although it generally does not require fertilizer, this plant will benefit from extra nutrients.
 Use a water-soluble fertilizer diluted to half the recommended strength.